laneysmith/MiCasa-Project/README.md

 # Order of Operations

-* Fork and Clone this repo
+* Fork this repo and clone the your local repository.
 * npm install
 * create .env file
 * add the organization repo as a separate remote repository